Jekplex/AmongUsDriver/README.md

 Origin
 -----------

 The idea for this discord bot occured to me when I was getting fustrated about people continuing to talk after the discussion phase in Among Us.
 It irritated me and I wanted a fix.
 So...
 I decided to make one.
-I called it "Among Us Driver".
-AUD for short.
+I called it "Among Us Driver", AUD for short.

 How to use
 -----------